lmapii/practical-zephyr/04_practice/readme.md

 ## Devicetree with `gpio`

 Let's start with a classic: The blinking LED.
-The easiest way to control a low-power LED is using a GPIO, and one obvious way to approach this problem, is to jump straight to the [`gpio` API][zephyr-api-gpio] documentation.
+The easiest way to control a low-power LED is using a GPIO, and one obvious way to approach this problem is to jump straight to the [`gpio` API][zephyr-api-gpio] documentation.
 In contrast to [Zephyr's OS service documentation][zephyr-os-services], however, the documentation for [peripherals][zephyr-peripherals] is typically restricted to the API, without further explaining the subsystem.

 Instead, Zephyr's chosen approach is to provide a list of related **code samples** for each subsystem, showing the API in action.
 And Zephyr comes with _hundreds_ of [samples and demos][zephyr-samples-and-demos]!
 In the list of related samples for the `gpio` subsystem, we also find the good old [blinky example][zephyr-samples-blinky].

 > **Note:** [Blinky][zephyr-samples-blinky] is an example for a [Zephyr _repository_ application][zephyr-app-repository].
-We continue using a [_freestanding_ application][zephyr-app-freestanding], and in the next article we'll finally create a [_workspace_ application][zephyr-app-workspace].
+We continue using a [_freestanding_ application][zephyr-app-freestanding], and in the next article, we'll finally create a [_workspace_ application][zephyr-app-workspace].

-Straight from the documentation, we follow the _"Open in GitHub"_ link to find the application in Zephyr's repository, and simply copy the contents from [`main.c`][zephyr-samples-blinky-main] into our own application.
+Straight from the documentation, we follow the _"Open in GitHub"_ link to find the application in Zephyr's repository and simply copy the contents from [`main.c`][zephyr-samples-blinky-main] into our own application.
 We'll now compare the `gpio` devicetree API with the "plain" API in `zephyr/include/zephyr/devicetree.h` that we've seen in the last article.

 ### Blinky with a `/chosen` LED node

-The *Blinky* example choses the LED devicetree node using the _alias_ `led0`.
+The *Blinky* example chooses the LED devicetree node using the _alias_ `led0`.
 Zephyr keeps its devicetrees clean and we've seen that aliases, including `led0` are usually consistent throughout supported boards.
 Thus, if there's a board supported by Zephyr that has at least one light on it that works like LED, you can be sure that there's an `led0` alias for it:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts